tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 kubectl describe node <nodename>
 ```

-Should show the new `projectcalico.org/aws-secondary-ipv4` capacity.
+Should show the new `projectcalico.org/aws-secondary-ipv4` capacity (in the Allocated Resources section).

 #### Configure IP pools backed by VPC Subnets